vacp2p/rfc/mdf.md

 ## Abstract

-In this specification, we describe a method to construct both a linear and DAG (Directed Acyclic Graph) based message history that will aid the consistency of [MVDS](./mvds.md), which currently do not exist, casual consistency is added with the DAG and sequential consistency with the linear history.
+In this specification, we describe a method to construct both a linear and DAG (Directed Acyclic Graph) based message history that will aid the consistency of [MVDS](./mvds.md), which currently do not exist, causal consistency is added with the DAG and sequential consistency with the linear history.
 Additionally we explain how data sync can be used for more lightweight messages that do not require full synchronization.

 ## Motivation